ozzono/articles/skill-assessment/skill-assesment_en.md

 #### Pros

 - It is typically short, lasting at most 1 hour;
-- It allows the interviewer to ask questions that are usually not covered in code challenges;
+- It allows the interviewer to ask questions that are usually not covered in code challenges.

 #### Cons

-- It depends on the subjective interpretation of the interviewer;
+- It depends on the subjective interpretation of the interviewer.

 [back to the top](#table-of-contents)